Stehnachm/OOD-Final-Project/ErrorsAndExceptionHandling.md

 ## Swift
 Swift provides first-class support for throwing, catching, propagating, and manipulating recoverable errors at runtime.
 In Swift, errors are represented by values of types that conform to the *Error* protocol.
 This empty protocol indicates that a type can be used for error handling.

-There are four ways to handle errors in Swift: You can propagate the error from a function to the code that calls that function, handle the error using a do-catch statement, handle the error as an optional value, or assert that the error will not occur.
+There are four ways to handle errors in Swift:
+* You can propagate the error from a function to the code that calls that function
+* handle the error using a do-catch statement
+* handle the error as an optional value
+* assert that the error will not occur

 ```swift
 var vendingMachine = VendingMachine()